Skip to main content

 Setting Up Environment Variables

-Sauce Connect Proxy enviroment variables may be added to one of the user environment configuration files, such as ~/.bash_profile.
+You can persist Sauce Connect Proxy environment variables by adding them to one of your user environment configuration files, such as .bash_profile or .zshrc.

 2. Add the variables